Mark Dvoretsky: Biography

 Equally noteworthy has been his long-time collaboration with fellow Muscovite Artur Yusupov.
 Yusupov attributes much of his chess success to Dvoretsky's training methods and at his peak became number three in the world (behind Kasparov and Karpov) and reached the semi-final of the World Championship Candidates Tournament on no fewer than three occasions.
 They have published books together and even established a chess school in the 1990s, turning out many of today's top-flight grandmasters.
 Dvoretsky and Yusupov's students have included Peter Svidler, Sergei Movsesian, Alexey Alexandrov, Vasily Yemelin, Inna Gaponenko, Ilakha Kadymova, Ela Pitem, Vadim Zviagintsev, Vladimir Baklan, and Peter Kiriakov.

 Dvoretsky wrote a series of chess training books.
 The series commenced with Secrets of Chess Training which won the BCF book of the year award in 1991.
 Secrets of Chess Tactics, Opening Preparation, Technique for the Tournament Player, Positional Play and Attack and Defence followed (the latter four co-authored with Artur Yusupov).
 These were reissued by Edition Olms, a Swiss publishing house as the 'School of Future Champions' series.
-His 'School of Chess Excellence' books, Endgame Analysis, Tactical Play, Strategic Play and Opening Developments, followed and in 2003 Dvoretsky's Endgame Manual was released, which is highly regarded by leading professional players..
+His 'School of Chess Excellence' books, Endgame Analysis, Tactical Play, Strategic Play and Opening Developments, followed and in 2003 Dvoretsky's Endgame Manual was released, which is highly regarded by leading professional players.
 He died on September 26, 2016, at the age of 68.
+He said in an interview in March 2016 he had been battling cancer for several years.